trackmage/trackmage-woo-shipment-tracking/readme.txt

 3. Go through the Onboarding wizard in the Plugin

 == Changelog ==
+= 2.0.0 =
+* Add support for WooCommerce up to 8.1.1 and WordPress 6.3.1
+* Bugfixes and enhancements

 = 1.2.1 =
 * Enqueue bootstrap only on trackmage settings pages